Ongoing support

 API sunset notices, version changes, and breaking updates surfaced before they cause failures.

-When a dependency has a problem, you know which parts of your build are affected — not just that something is down.
+When a dependency changes, you know which parts of your build are affected — not just that something shifted.

 A team that knows the architecture